 How Long Should You Meditate?

 One does not need to do meditations for extended periods of time for them to become effective.
+The science tell us that regularity is the key to gaining benefits.
 Just start off slowly for 10 minutes and then you can work up from there.
+If you really don’t have 10 minutes to spare then just do 1 minute – Mindfully take 15 slow deliberate breaths.

 Guided Meditations Downloads